 QUEST KODIAK: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 13.72 meters 45 feet wing area 22.3 sq_meters 240.1 sq_feet length 10.19 meters 33 feet 5 inches height 4.7 meters 15 feet 5 inches empty weight 1,710 kilograms 3,770 pounds MTO weight 3,290 kilograms 7,255 pounds cruise speed 340 KPH 210 MPH / 185 KT service ceiling 7,260 meters 25,000 feet takeoff run 300 meters 1,000 feet range 2,060 kilometers 1,280 MI / 1,115 NMI _____________________ _________________ _______________________

 Sadly, Kennedy was killed in an air crash in 2007 and the company then ran into financial difficulties, but a group of NGO-friendly investors came to the rescue.
-As of 2012, over 80 Kodiaks have been sold, with sales slowly ramping up further.
+As of 2015, over 100 Kodiaks have been sold, with sales slowly ramping up further.
 In that year, the company was bought out by Setouchi of Japan, which previously was the Japan distributor for Kodiaks.

 Although Quest is focused on NGOs, the company is also interested in the military, paramilitary, and law enforcement market.
 The company has teamed up with Northrop Grumman to turn a Kodiak into the "Air Claw" demonstrator -- featuring a belly tray with an electro-optic / infrared imaging turret and a wide-area imager.
 The Air Claw system includes software for analysis of sensor imagery.
 There has been some interest, but no orders as of yet.BACK_TO_TOP

-* The GippsAero company Australia offers a tidy utility aircraft designated the "GA-8 Airvan" with a clear resemblance to the Caravan, the GA-8 sometimes being referred to as the "Caravan Lite".
+* The GippsAero company of Australia developed a tidy utility aircraft designated the "Airvan 8" -- with a clear resemblance to the Caravan, the Airvan 8 sometimes being referred to as the "Caravan Lite".

 The "Caravan Lite" label is accurate to the extent that the Airvan's empty weight is about 55% that of a Caravan.
-However, the GA-8 is obviously not a copy of the Caravan, merely being the same sort of machine on a smaller scale.
-Like the Caravan, the GA-8 has a high braced wing, fixed tricycle landing gear, and a boxy fuselage.
-However, along with the smaller size, the Airvan differs by featuring more angular and rakish lines, as well as a piston engine instead of a turboprop -- a Lycoming IO-540 flat-six aircooled engine providing 225 kW (300 HP), driving a three-bladed Hartzell propeller.
+However, the Airvan 8 is obviously not a copy of the Caravan, merely being the same sort of machine on a smaller scale.
+Like the Caravan, the Airvan 8 has a high braced wing, fixed tricycle landing gear, and a boxy fuselage.
+However, along with the smaller size, the Airvan 8 differs by featuring more angular and rakish lines, as well as a piston engine instead of a turboprop -- a Lycoming IO-540 flat-six air-cooled engine providing 225 kW (300 HP), driving a three-bladed Hartzell propeller.
 A "GA-8 TC-320" variant with a turbocharged TIO-540 engine providing 240 kW (320 HP) is also available.

-The Airvan's windows provide a good field of view for both pilot and passengers, and the aircraft is designed to be easily maintained, with plenty of access panels.
+The Airvan 8's windows provide a good field of view for both pilot and passengers, and the aircraft is designed to be easily maintained, with plenty of access panels.
 The standard dashboard layout is mostly traditional analogue, but "glass cockpit" configurations are available on customer request.
-A belly pannier is available as an option, this addition enhancing the Airvan's resemblance to the Caravan.
+A belly pannier is available as an option, this addition enhancing the Airvan 8's resemblance to the Caravan.
 Floats have also been qualified.

-GippsAero is working on a stretched, turboprop-powered version of the GA8, the "GA-10", with 18 seats, initial flight of the prototype being in 2012.
-It looks even more like a Caravan, but the GA10 is still not in that league, with an empty weight about 60% that of a Caravan.
-It is powered by a Rolls-Royce Allison 250 turboprop engine; GippsAero is mum on when customer deliveries will begin.BACK_TO_TOP
+Mahindra is now ready to introduce a stretched, turboprop-powered version of the Airvan 8, the "Airvan 10" -- originally "GA-10" -- with 18 seats, initial flight of the prototype being in 2012.
+It looks even more like a Caravan, but the Airvan 10 is still not in that league, with an empty weight about 60% that of a Caravan.
+It is powered by a Rolls-Royce Allison 250 turboprop engine; at last notice, it was going through certification.BACK_TO_TOP

 * Incidentally, Cessna also produces a "Model 406 Caravan II" in cooperation with Reims of France, but other than the name it has little to do with the Model 208 Caravan, being a twin-turboprop machine derived from earlier Cessna twins.
 The Caravan name seems to have been carried over strictly for marketing purposes, the two aircraft having nothing substantial in common.